 \subsubsection{Band structure reconstruction}

-Fig.(\ref{fig9}) shows the strain dependent evolution of the momentum resolved spectral function $A({\bf k}, \omega)$ at $U=2$t and T=0.
-The top panels of Fig.(\ref{fig9}) shows the spectral lineshape along the trajectory $(0, 0) \rightarrow (\pi, 0) \rightarrow (\pi, \pi) \rightarrow (0, 0)$ across the Brillouin zone, at selected strain values.
-The regime of weak strain ($\eta=0.1$) mimics the unstrained limit.
-The flat band ensures a gap at the Fermi level across the momentum trajectory mentioned above.
-Away from the Fermi level the spectra shows two dispersive branches, which are significantly less robust as compared to the flat band.
+Fig. \ref{fig9} shows the strain dependent evolution of the momentum resolved spectral function $A({\bf k}, \omega)$ at $U=2$t.
+The top panels of Fig. \ref{fig9} shows the spectral lineshape along the trajectory $(0, 0) \rightarrow (\pi, 0) \rightarrow (\pi, \pi) \rightarrow (0, 0)$ across the Brillouin zone, at selected strain values.
+The flat band ensures a momentum independent gap at the Fermi level across the momentum trajectory mentioned above.
+Away from the Fermi level the spectra shows two dispersive bands, which are significantly less robust as compared to the flat band.
 Increasing strain progressively weakens the coupling between the unit cells, and as a consequence the spectral weight contribution from the dispersive bands reduce.
-At the same time the intracell coupling increases with strain, leading the flat band at the Fermi level to renormalize the dispersive bands and flatten them out (via localization of energy) with increasing strain ($\eta=0.5$ and $0.9$).
+At the same time the intracell coupling increases with strain, leading the flat band at the Fermi level to renormalize the dispersive bands and flatten them out with increasing strain ($\eta=0.5$ and $0.9$).
 The long range superconducting order gets progressively destroyed as the unit cells decouple from each other.
-The large strain regime is thus an insulator with three flat bands.
+The large strain regime is thus an insulator with three flat bands, each split into two.

-The bottom panels of Fig.(\ref{fig9}) shows the spectral function maps at a selected trajectory of ($q_{x}, 0$) across the Brillouin zone, for the selected $\eta$'s.
-In agreement with the line shape the maps show that the dispersive bands undergoes localization with increasing strain.
+In a Lieb lattice the dispersive bands touch the flat band at the M-point ($\pi, \pi$) in the Brillouin zone.
+Consequently, the effect of strain is most pronounced along the trajectory containing the M-point.
+We show the spectral function maps along the ($k_{x}, \pi$) trajectory as they evolve with strain, in the bottom row of Fig. \ref{fig9}.
+Further, we compare the dispersion spectra with that obtained at the non interacting limit (black curves) so as to highlight the effect of interactions on the system.